DevalPanchal/Chat_App/README.md

 This is a simple real-time chat application using the socket.io library.

 # About
 This project was made as a fun side project to learn backend development with express.
-Later this project was used locally between friends to communicate about school projects, without having data stored anywhere.
+Later this project was used locally between friends to communicate about school projects.

 # Technologies Used
 The technologies used in this application are: